 The Gunnison Project operations will require a number of Federal, state, and local government environmental permits.
 The environmental and permitting process involves, among other things, preparing a mine closure and reclamation plan for the Arizona State Mines Inspector.
-In addition, several permits must be obtained; the most important of which are the APP from the State of Arizona, the UIC permit from the US Environmental Protection Agency ("USEPA") and the air quality permit from the State of Arizona.
+In addition, several permits must be obtained; the most important of which are an Aquifer Protection Permit ("APP") from the State of Arizona, an Underground Injection Control permit ("UIC") from the US Environmental Protection Agency ("USEPA") and the air quality permit from the State of Arizona.
 Currently, there are no known environmental liabilities for the Gunnison Project.
 The APP application was submitted to ADEQ on January 13, 2016 and it was found to be administratively complete.
 The UIC application was received by USEPA on February 3, 2016.